-The concept behind JazzBaltica has also been to present unique projects and to allow for unusual ensembles that might otherwise never have been able to form.
-At JazzBaltica, the greatest jazz artists from the region and beyond come together to make these projects a reality.
-American artists such as Dave Brubeck, Max Roach, Milt Jackson, Herbie Hancock, Wayne Shorter, Roy Haynes, Dianne Reeves, and Pat Metheny, and European artists such as Albert Mangelsdorff, Wolfgang Haffner, Cæcilie Norby, Viktoria Tolstoy, Ulf Wakenius, Tomasz Stanko, Lars Danielsson and Michael Wollny are just a few of the great musicians who have all performed on the JazzBaltica stage and are always happy to return to the festival.
+Part of the JazzBaltica concept is to initiate unique projects and bring musicians together.
+American artists such as Dave Brubeck, Max Roach, Milt Jackson, Herbie Hancock, Wayne Shorter, Roy Haynes, Dianne Reeves and Pat Metheny or European colleagues such as Albert Mangelsdorff, Wolfgang Haffner, Cæcilie Norby, Viktoria Tolstoy, Ulf Wakenius, Tomasz Stanko, Lars Danielsson and Michael Wollny are just some of the names that have already performed on the JazzBaltica stage and are always happy to return to the festival.